Organizer

 What is Domain.com's support like?

-Domain.com offers support 24/7 via telephone, live chat and a web knowledgebase.
-There's no ticket support, though.
+Domain.com offers 24/7 live chat support and a web knowledgebase.
+There's no ticket support, though, and the company no longer offers telephone support.
 That can become a problem if you've a long-term issue, as you'll have to explain the situation from the beginning whenever you talk to an agent.

 The web knowledgebase has plenty of useful content, and its search engine does a good job of displaying the most relevant articles at the top.
 We noticed that some content appeared to be cut-and-pasted from iPage, (both iPage and Domain.com are owned by Newfold Digital), and no-one had remembered to replace the 'iPage.com' references with 'Domain.com.'
 That looks a little clumsy, but as iPage and Domain.com use the same technology, the articles should hopefully apply to both hosts.